carlosgnotario/estateguru/README.md

 ## 🧩 Modular Architecture

-This project uses a self-initializing modular approach:
+This project uses a centralized ClassManager approach for component initialization:

 ### Adding New Components